wongyouth/vimfiles/README.md

 A handful of plugins for vim all maintained in one bundles.vim file, useful vim configuration, espacially for Rails coding.
 All plugins are mantained by vundle, so you can get plugins updated in one command that makes life easier.

-Make sure you have `exuberant-ctags` installed for using vim-ctags.
+Make sure you have `exuberant-ctags` installed for using vim-ctags if you use Ubuntu.

     sudo apt-get install exuberant-ctags

+or if you use Mac

+    brew install ctags

 ## One Line Installation: